A-Z Programs & Services

 Summer of Learning

-The Library has offered summer programs for Seattle youth since 1919 – this next summer will be our 103rd year of summer youth programming!
+The Library has offered summer programs for Seattle youth since 1919 – next summer will be our 104th year of summer youth programming!